We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 There are a number of treatments for high blood pressure, ranging from lifestyle changes to weight loss to medication.
 Doctors will determine the plan based on your level of high blood pressure and its cause.

 The Dietary Approaches to Stop Hypertension (DASH) diet is one example of a food plan prescribed by doctors to keep blood pressure in order.
-The focus is on low-sodium and low-cholesterol foods such as fruits, vegetables, and whole grains.
+The focus is on low-sodium and low-saturated fat foods such as fruits, vegetables, and whole grains.

 Some heart-healthy foods include: